-The path of the empathic artist is a difficult one.
+The path of the empathic creative is a difficult one.

 Being highly sensitive, deeply introverted and intensely empathic seems like a gift.
 But it’s more like a curse when it makes you feel like you don’t want to be an empath at all anymore.